NERSC/train/tapia-workshop-2017/IntroToCori/ex2-running_jobs/README.md

 #SBATCH -C knl                   # use KNL nodes

 # directives can be commented out:
-##SBATCH --reservation=csgftrain  # our reservation today
+##SBATCH --reservation=tapia  # our reservation today

-mkdir -p $SCRATCH/csgf-2017/csgf-hpc-day/IntroToCori/ex2-running_jobs
+mkdir -p $SCRATCH/tapia-2017/tapia/IntroToCori/ex2-running_jobs
 # after the first shell command, #SBATCH directives are ignored
-cd $SCRATCH/csgf-2017/csgf-hpc-day/IntroToCori/ex2-running_jobs
+cd $SCRATCH/tapia-2017/tapia/IntroToCori/ex2-running_jobs

 # everything up until now ran only on the first node.
 To run a command in each
 # task (ie possibly more than one per node), we use srun: